You know my main priority for my children is not to make them happy. But what you don’t know is why I am sometimes happy for them to be miserable.

 I accept that at some points in our life grief and depression can be unbearable and I am grateful that there are medical interventions that can give us breathing space when this happens.
 But at all other times of unhappiness, experiencing the human condition, with all of its ups and downs is – for me – more desirable than just being happy.

 I want night and day, I want the pain of labour to experience the pleasure of birth, I want to fail so I can become stronger, I want to know what it is like to not have much so I can appreciate the times of plenty.
 I want the same for my sons – although perhaps not the giving birth bit.

-Not only do I want my sons to be equipped with an ability to identify which paths are the ‘good’ paths (note to self, I really, really, really must work out what good means to me), I want them to be equipped to decide when it is best to choose the harder route, over the more comfortable one.
-And I want them to be strong enough to make it to the end of some of the tougher journeys.
-And when they get lost, I want them to have the resilience to find their way back.
+Not only do I want my sons to be equipped with an ability to identify which paths are the right paths, but I also want them to be equipped to decide when it is best to choose the harder route, over the more comfortable one.
+I want them to be strong enough to make it to the end of some of the tougher journeys.
+When they get lost, I want them to have the resilience to find their way back.

 If they get hurt, of course I want to ease their suffering.
 But eliminate it entirely and replace it with unquestioning happiness?
 No.